The View Grandstand Silverstone: Views, Seat Plan, Tickets

 Below is the seating plan for The View grandstand.
 Enter your name and email in the boxes below and the full hi-res plan will be sent straight to your inbox.

 This is one of the smallest grandstands available to spectators so seats are pretty limited.
-The rows go from A (front / lowest) to T (back / highest) and the seat numbers go from 1 (on the left of the grandstand when viewed from the track) to 57 (on the right of the grandstand).
+The rows go from A (front / lowest) to T (back / highest) and the seat numbers go from 1 (on the left of the grandstand when seated in the stand) to 57 (on the right of the grandstand).

 The View grandstand seating plan